-A community like ours can only run well if everyone agrees to cooperate together.
+As noted in the Code of Conduct quote above, a community like ours can only run well if everyone agrees to cooperate together.
 We want our school to be a pleasant environment, which actively promotes learning and wellbeing.
-To achieve this, we believe that all should behave in a respectful way and therefore our school expectations in what we do and how we behave are based on the principle of respect.
+To achieve this, we believe that all should behave in a respectful and responsible way.
+This includes a responsibility for the safety of yourself and for the safety of the community.
+It also includes respect for ourselves, others in the community and our shared space.
+Our school expectations are based on these principles of responsibility and respect.

 We do not allow nor tolerate:

-- cheating, vandalism, theft, violence, or threatening behaviour - bullying (verbal, emotional, cyber or physical) or other abusive behaviour - alcoholic drinks on the campus - being under the influence of alcohol or drugs on campus or during school events and activities - smoking or bringing tobacco on the campus (includes vaping) - use or possession of any unauthorised or illegal drugs on campus or during school events and activities - possession of weapons - any overtly sexual behaviour - Use of language that may be interpreted as discriminatory, inflammatory and/or offensive.
+- cheating, vandalism, theft, violence, or threatening behaviour - bullying (verbal, emotional, cyber or physical) or other abusive behaviour - alcoholic drinks on the campus - being under the influence of alcohol or drugs on campus or during school events and activities - smoking or bringing tobacco on the campus (includes vaping) - use or possession of any unauthorised or illegal drugs on campus or during school events and activities - possession of weapons which includes knives - any overtly sexual behaviour - Use of language that may be interpreted as discriminatory, inflammatory and/or offensive. - Actions that put yourself or others into dangerous situations